rob-brown/amo_system/apps/gamepad/README.markdown

 ## Gamepad Installation

-You probably have `curl` and `cron` are already install.
-If you don't have them installed already, then you can do so like this:
+You probably have `curl` and `cron` already installed.
+If you don't have them installed, then you can do so like this:

 ```bash
 sudo apt update